qmclaugh/yodlee_now/README.md

 Yodlee's new REST API allows easy access to financial data at the tens of thousands of institutions partnered with Yodlee.
 This gem wraps the REST API.
 See http://yodlee.com and http://devnow.yodlee.com for more detail on Yodlee's offerings.

-This gem currently relies on Rails for some helper methods.

 ## Installation

 Add this line to your application's Gemfile: